-- In practice, are asylum seekers automatically detained $\circ$ on the territory: $\Box$ Yes $oxed{No}$ No ○ at the border: ☐ Yes - Are asylum seekers detained in practice during the Dublin procedure? $\Box$ Yes $\Box$ N - Are asylum seekers ever detained during a regular procedure?
-Xes - Are unaccompanied asylum-seeking children ever detained? ☐ Yes ☐ Yes, but only in border/transit zones - Are asylum seeking children in families ever detained?
-Yes, but rarely - What is the maximum detention period set in the legislation (inc extensions): 18 months - In practice, how long in average are asylum seekers detained?
+- In practice, are most asylum seekers detained \circ on the territory: \Box Yes $igodot$ No \circ at the border: \Box Yes \boxtimes No - Are asylum seekers detained in practice during the Dublin procedure? 🗌 Frequently 🔲 Rarely  🖾 Never - Are asylum seekers detained during a regular procedure in practice?
+Frequently Rarely Never - Are unaccompanied asylum-seeking children detained in practice? 🗌 Frequently 🔲 Rarely  🖾 Never ${\odot}$ If frequently or rarely, are they only detained in border/transit zones? \Box Yes $igvee$ No - Are asylum-seeking children in families detained in practice? - What is the maximum detention period set in the legislation (incl. extensions): 18 months - In practice, how long in average are asylum seekers detained?
 38 days a) who falls under the exclusion clauses laid down in art.
 1F of the 1951 Geneva Convention;

-The law prohibits the detention of asylum seekers for the only purpose of examining their asylum request.
-The law sets the grounds for the detention of asylum seekers.
-It states that the chief of the Questura (Immigration Office of the Police) can detain an asylum seeker:
+The law prohibits the detention of asylum seekers for the only purpose of examining their asylum request.182 The law sets the grounds for the detention of asylum seekers.183 It states that the chief of the Questura (Immigration Office of the Police) can detain an asylum seeker:

-b) who has been convicted for one of the crimes listed in article 380 (1) and (2) of the code of penal procedure - for which is a 5 years detention sentence is envisaged - as well as for crimes related to drug trafficking, smuggling of migrants towards Italy and from Italy towards other countries, recruitment of persons into prostitution and sexual exploitation, employment of children in illegal activities;

-c) who has been notified with an expulsion or expulsion from the borders order.
+b) who has been convicted for one of the crimes listed in article 380 (1) and (2) of the code of penal procedure - for which is a 5 years detention sentence is envisaged - as well as for crimes related to drug trafficking, smuggling of migrants towards Italy and from Italy towards other countries, recruitment of persons into prostitution and sexual exploitation, employment of children in illegal activities; or c) who has been notified with an expulsion or expulsion from the borders order.